 • Available resources to assist in recovery.

 Some researchers have suggested the best way to improve the quality of life for head trauma victims is to implement a “disease management,” regimen similar to how someone might treat other chronic conditions, such as diabetes or hypertension.
 Additionally, early detection and treatment protocols could prevent or even reduce more serious complications later in life.
-Each Denver injury attorney at Burg Simpson is here to help!
+Each injury attorney at Burg Simpson is here to help!

 According to the Mayo Clinic, “post-concussion syndrome is a complex disorder in which various symptoms — such as headaches and dizziness — last for weeks and sometimes months after the injury that caused the concussion.”